$ 35Pre-Order from the powerHouse Arena Shop

 But, NYC was also a place of chaos and mayhem.
 Teetering on the brink of bankruptcy with rampant crime it was the city’s drug users, dealers, and pimps and prostitutes who ruled the streets of Manhattan.

-The grittiness of the city was a beacon and a promise to many outsiders, those that didn’t quite fit into any mold and a vibrant LGBTQ community became the nexus of an underworld of sex workers who liked to party.
+The grittiness of the city was a beacon and a promise to many outsiders, those who didn’t quite fit into any mold, and a vibrant LGBTQ community became the nexus of an underworld of sex workers who liked to party.
 For a NYC cabbie such as Joseph Rodriguez, the hot spots to pick up fares were clubs like the Hellfire, Mineshaft, The Anvil, The Vault, and Show World.

 Losing his first camera and lens in a classic ’70s New York stabbing and mugging, Rodriguez’s wounds healed and he armed himself with a new camera to document what he saw on the job: hookers getting off their shifts, transvestites and S&M partiers doin’ it in the back seat or somehow pulling off an unlikely costume change from bondage gear to emerge from the cab clean-cut in an oxford and khakis ready to face unwitting family and friends.